 8.2.6.18 Payload container

-This IE shall be included if the UE has one or more stored UE policy sections identified by a UPSI with the PLMN ID part indicating the HPLMN or the selected PLMN for the registration procedure for mobility and periodic registration update due to inter-system change from S1 mode to N1 mode of a UE operating in the single-registration mode or for the registration procedure for initial registration.
+Within a PLMN, this IE shall be included if the UE has one or more stored UE policy sections identified by a UPSI with the PLMN ID part indicating the HPLMN or the selected PLMN for the registration procedure for mobility and periodic registration update due to inter-system change from S1 mode to N1 mode of a UE operating in the single-registration mode or for the registration procedure for initial registration.

+Within an SNPN, this IE shall be included if the UE has one or more stored UE policy sections for the selected SNPN for the registration procedure for initial registration.

 ***** Next change *****

 9.11.3.9 5GS tracking area identity list